MES Components: Production Scheduling and Planning

 1. Demand Forecasting

-• Purpose: Align production schedules with market demand
+- Purpose: Align production with real-world demand.

 2. Resource Allocation